ahsan-aziz/Buffer-Overflow/README.md

 This is a simple explanation of buffer overflow vulnerability.
 If you know how overflow works and only interested in solving brainpan CTF, please scroll down and move to the next section.

 To understand Buffer Overflow we need to uderstand the memory layout of a program.
-When we run a typical C program, it gets loaded into the memory (RAM) and gets divided into following five segments:
+When we run a typical C program, it gets loaded into the memory (RAM) and gets divided into following five segments.

 - **Text**: stores the executable code of the program.
 - **Initialized data**: stores static/global variables.